delanyodevio/griotdigest/posts/2020-06-21-happy-2020-fathers-day-5-ways-a-father-can-show-love-to-the-family.md

 caption: A picture of a fahter and a child.
 Father showing love and care
 publishAt: 2020-06-21T09:50:40.968Z
 keywords: Father's Day, Fatherhood, Love and Care, Happiness
-summary: The father of a righteous child has great joy; a man who fathers a wise son rejoices in him.
-Proverbs 23:24
 ---

+"The father of a righteous child has great joy; a man who fathers a wise son rejoices in him."
+Proverbs 23:24.

 Being a father is a privilege.
 Being able to father a wise and a righteous child is a title and takes energy.
 In this story we'll look at five sure ways a father can radiate love to the family.